Skip to main content

 Select the right model

 uSpec skills are token-intensive and require a model with high context capacity.
-In Cursor’s chat, select Claude 4.6 Opus (Thinking) or higher as your model.
+In Cursor’s chat, select OpenAI GPT 5.4 High or Opus 4.6 High or above.
+OpenAI 5.4 High is more economical to use.

 Lower-capacity models may truncate instructions mid-skill, producing incomplete or broken specs.
-Claude 4.6 Opus (Thinking) is the minimum recommended model.
+OpenAI GPT 5.4 High or Opus 4.6 High is the minimum recommended model.

-Verify skills are available by typing @create-voice in Cursor’s chat.
-It should autocomplete to the skill file.
+Verify skills are available by typing @create-voice or @create-component-md in Cursor’s chat.
+Either should autocomplete to the skill file.

-The Figma Console MCP connects your agent to Figma Desktop, giving it access to component data, variables, styles, and screenshots.
+The Figma Console MCP (by Southleft) connects your agent to Figma Desktop via a Desktop Bridge plugin, giving it access to component data, variables, styles, and screenshots.

 Get a Figma personal access token